 Previous studies have identified various integrative behaviors in the 3PL partnership.
 For example, Rabinovich et al. (1999) found that 3PL users may develop integrated functional processes for information and material flow to and from their providers.
 Huiskonen and Pirttilä (2002) found that lateral coordination, including formal group teams, informal communication, and integrated roles, leads to better logistics processes between 3PL users and providers.
 Hofer et al. (2009) identified five types of integrative behaviors of 3PL users: extendedness, operational information exchange, mutual operating control, shared benefits and burdens, and planning.
-Although these 3PL studies have identified several integrative behaviors in logistics outsourcing relationships, they failed to explain the effect of these mechanisms on logistics outsourcing.
+Although these 3PL studies have identified several integrative behaviors in logistics outsourcing.
 To fill that gap, this study investigates information sharing and process coordination in the 3PL context, exploring the relationship between two integrative mechanisms and logistics outsourcing.